 The Council's commitment to good governance.
-How it will be achieved.
-Monthly staff briefings take place keeping officers up to date with new initiatives and feedback of ongoing work Customer Care Standards and Complaints policy are in place.
-The Council encourages feedback on the services it provides.
-We have a feedback form on our website, and its address is included on generic email signatures.
-The table below details the governance arrangements in place for both outsourced services and those services provided in partnership with other Councils.
-Regular meetings occur to discuss service, performance and financial issues.
+How it is achieved. feedback of ongoing work Customer Care Standards and Con form on our website, and its addres The table below details the governa on the services it provides.
+We have a feedback is included on generic email signatures. ance arrangements in place for both outsourced ed in partnership with other Councils.
+Regular performance and financial issues.
 Service Governance Revenues and Benefits, IT, Land Charges, Customer Services.
 5 Councils Management Board Central Client Team Inter Authority Agreement Everyone Active (Leisure Services) Monthly Management Meeting Leisure Client Officer Basingstoke and Deane Borough Council (Legal Services, Waste, Licensing, Grounds Maintenance).
 Partnership Board and Joint Governance Board Joint Waste Board with Serco Rushmoor Borough Council (Building Control) Joint Governance Group Southern Internal Partnership - Internal Audit provider from 1/4/23 Quarterly partner meetings

 The Council's commitment to good governance.
-How it will be achieved.
+How it is achieved.
 The Council works with communities to plan outcomes.
-In setting policies ➤ The Corporate Plan 2023 - 2027 has been developed with members and outlines the priorities of the Council. and strategies, the Council takes account of sustainable ➤ The Council has established a long-term vision, covering the period 2020 - 2040. economic, social and environmental benefits.
+In setting policies ➤ The Corporate Plan 2023 - 2027 has been developed with members and outlines the priorities of the Council. and strategies, the Council takes account of sustainable > The Council has established a long-term vision, covering the period 2020 - 2040. economic, social and environmental benefits.
 The Council's Medium Term Financial Strategy was approved by Council in February 2024.
-There is a robust budget process in place to ensure financial resources are allocated to corporate priorities. ➤ The Council has set out an Equality Policy which identifies how we will work towards agreed equality objectives.
+There is a robust budget process in place to ensure financial resources are allocated to corporate priorities.
+The Council has set out an Equality Policy which identifies how we will work towards agreed equality objectives.
 Where required Equality Impact Assessments are also carried out.

 The Council's commitment to good governance.
-How it will be achieved.
+How it is achieved.
 The Council takes decisions on interventions based on its clear vision for services, engaging with communities, A performance framework exists to monitor progress on intended outcomes, it is also used to support our decision-making process.
 Performance indicators have been reported to Overview and Scrutiny during 2023/43. stakeholders and the expertise of professional service officers.
 Service Plans are in place that outline clear visions for the services we provide.
 Service Plans also help ensure resources are allocated to corporate priorities.
 The content and reporting of service plans was reviewed during 2023/24 and reported to qtly Service Panel meetings of O&S councillors.
 The Council's budget process ensures financial resources are aligned to corporate priorities.
 The Scheme of Delegation clearly outlines who is responsible for the decision-making process, and where responsibilities lie for the functions of the Council.
 The Scheme of Delegation is contained within the Constitution.
 Decision makers receive objective analysis, information and risk assessments on options that are available to achieve intended outcomes.
 The Council makes use of collaborative and joint working, where appropriate.
 Community benefit and improved resilience is often a key consideration in how services are procured.